danphillips-cloud/cloud-resume-challenge/frontend/README.md

 ### Serving Static Website Locally

 I need to serve my static website locally so I can work with external stylesheets in a DEV environment.
 I'm using the [Live Server Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for this.
-Sure, you can install an http server in CodeSpaces, but I'd rather not waste time troubleshooting when local dev just works.
+You can install this in CodeSpaces, but that has other limitations and local dev "just works".

 CSS is not my strong suit.
 I do not have an eye for design, though I know what looks good.
 That is where Claude Code comes in to handle the heavy lifting while I fine tune.
 Here is an example PR that Claude Code generates: